thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### Widget header button

 The "Widget header button" action source adds an action button in the header of the widget.
 Clicking this button executes an action.
-This button responsible for the whole widget, not for separate entities.
+This button is responsible for the whole widget, not for separate entities.
 The widget header button is the most commonly used action source, and it can be found in all widgets.
 To configure the _Widget header button_ action source, you should:

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.